 - Small cooked meatball pieces (cooked thoroughly and cut into small pieces)

-- Family Feast: Don’t reinvent the wheel!
+Don’t reinvent the wheel!
 Many family meals can be easily adapted for BLW.
 Steamed veggies, tiny bites of cubed cooked chicken or fish (remove any bones!), scrambled eggs (hold the salt) – the possibilities are endless.
 Just remember to remove skins from fruits and vegetables and cut everything into small, safe pieces.

-Sample BLW Meal Plan
+Sample BLW Meals

-Here’s a sneak peek at a sample BLW meal plan for a 1-year-old to give you some ideas:
+Here’s a sneak peek at a sample BLW meal plan for a 1-year-old to give you some ideas.

 - Breakfast: Mashed banana with a sprinkle of cinnamon on a highchair tray.